somerandomsequence/smallwhitecube/software.md

 title: Software
 permalink: /software/
 ---
 I believe strongly in free culture and free-as-in-freedom software.
-Here are some open source projects I maintain:
+Here are some of my open source projects:

+## Recentish

+[Wind Toolkit HSDS Examples](https://github.com/NREL/hsds-examples) - Demonstration software and working examples for the Highly Scalable Data Service (HSDS) front end to the National Renewable Energy Lab's national wind dataset.

+[DW TAP Application](https://github.com/NREL/dw-tap-app) - Demonstration React application for the Distributed Wind Tools Assessing Performance API and algorithms.

-## Active
+## Ongoing

-[Falling Fruit](https://github.com/somerandomsequence/falling-fruit) - The source-code behind the non-profit website [FallingFruit.org](http://fallingfruit.org), a platform for collaborating on a massive worldwide map of free food.
+[Falling Fruit Website](https://github.com/somerandomsequence/falling-fruit) - The source-code behind the non-profit website [FallingFruit.org](http://fallingfruit.org), a platform for collaborating on a massive worldwide map of free food.
+Now maintained by a group of ~12 hackers.

+[Falling Fruit App](https://github.com/falling-fruit/falling-fruit-mobile) - Cordoba based (Android/iOS) mobile application
+and frontend for Falling Fruit.
+Initially funded through a crowdfunding campaign.
+Currently maintained by a small group of hackers.

 [Food Rescue Robot](http://github.com/somerandomsequence/food-rescue-robot) - Logistics software for tracking decentralized food recovery.
 Originally developed for [Boulder Food Rescue](http://boulderfoodrescue.org), now used by a dozen or more organizations in cities around the US for managing their operations.
+Currently maintained by a group of nearly 30 hackers.

 [Small White Cube](https://github.com/somerandomsequence/smallwhitecube) - This website :)

-## Stable
+## Older Things

 [Parallel SSA](https://github.com/somerandomsequence/Parallel-SSA) - Code to perform spatial simulated annealing (SSA) in parallel on a compute cluster.
 Geared towards optimized sampling for my dissertation research.